University of Lille: Schools and divisions

-The University of Lille officially has five main university campuses, located in different cities of the Métropole européenne de Lille.It also includes campuses in Arras, Gravelines, Valenciennes, Outreau and Wimereux.
+The University of Lille officially has six main university campuses, located in different cities of the Métropole européenne de Lille.

+There are also a few other sites like Wimereux (marine station).

+Some former satellite campuses and laboratories of the University of Lille became independent institutions (University of Valenciennes, University of Artois, and University of the Littoral).

-Campus Cité Scientifique
+Cité Scientifique campus (science campus)

-It is the university campus dedicated to Science and Technology and located in the Villeneuve-d'Ascq technopole.
+It is the university campus dedicated to Science and Technology and located in the Villeneuve-d'Ascq technopole, Cité Scientifique district.
 The campus has 150 hectares and a hundred buildings, and the vast majority of places is occupied by the Departments of the Faculty of Science and Technology (Biology, Chemistry, Mathematics, Physics, Computer Science, Electronics/Electrical Engineering/Automation (EEA), Mechanics, Earth Science).
-There are also several engineering schools (Ecole Centrale de Lille, École nationale supérieure de chimie de Lille, École des Mines-Télécom de Lille-Douai (IMT Lille Douai) etc.) and many research laboratories (CNRS, INSERM, INRIA etc.).
-The buildings are spread around the "LILLIAD Learning Center Innovation" (the ultra modern scientific library of the University of Lille with exhibition spaces and conference rooms); and the campus is attached to the European Science Park of "Haute-Borne".
+There are also several schools (Ecole Centrale de Lille, IMT Nord Europe, Lille University School of Engineering, University Technical Institute of Lille) and many research laboratories (CNRS, INSERM, INRIA).
+The buildings are spread around the "LILLIAD Learning Center Innovation", the ultra modern scientific library of the University of Lille with exhibition spaces and conference rooms; and the campus is attached to the European Science Park of "Haute-Borne" (200 hectares).